 - When were you diagnosed with cancer?

 - What type of treatment did you have?

 - When did you last receive Chemotherapy or Radiotherapy?

 - What was the Grade and Stage of cancer?

-Can I still get life insurance if I have cancer?
+Can you get life insurance if you have cancer?